Advice from our professional Australian Labradoodle trainers

 Exercise and mental stimulation is very important

-Krystyna Schmidt is available for personal puppy training at your home.
-She can help implement these training tips and personalize them, as well as others, for your puppy and its environment.
+Krystyna Schmidt and Stacey Smithers are available for personal puppy training at your home.
+We can help implement these training tips and personalize them, as well as others, for your puppy and its environment.